Bernie Clifton: Early life

 Clifton was born on 30 April 1936 in St Helens, Lancashire, where he also grew up.
 He left grammar school without any qualifications at 15 and became an apprentice plumber.
 Aged 21, he was called up for national service and became a radar mechanic at the Bomber Command Bombing School (BCBS) at RAF Lindholme.
 He has been based in South Yorkshire ever since.

 Career

 Clifton's first performing job was as a singer with a dance band, but he was fired after a month.
-His first television performance was on the light-entertainment show The Good Old Days, where he was inspired by Les Dawson.
+His first television performance was on the light-entertainment show The Good Old Days in 1971, where he was inspired by Les Dawson.

 He performed in the 1979 Royal Variety Performance.
 He subsequently appeared on several further occasions, including the 2016 show.

 He made regular appearances on Crackerjack!.
 During the 1980s, he appeared on The Keith Harris Show, and in 1982, Clifton ran the London Marathon with Oswald the Ostrich.

+In 1993, Clifton featured very briefly in the Silence of the Lambs spoof by French & Saunders.
+S4 ep2.

+He was with his ostrich, in one of the asylum cells along with The Krankies.